Language Programs

 Armenian: By appointment.
 Please contact Charry Karamanoukian at ck2444@columbia.edu

-Hindi-Urdu: The Hindi-Urdu faculty will administer written Placement and Proficiency Tests in Hindi and Urdu from 10:00 am to 1:00 pm on Friday, January 19, 2024 in Knox Hall 114 and 116.
+Hindi-Urdu: The Hindi-Urdu faculty will administer written Placement and Proficiency Tests in Hindi and Urdu from 10:00 am to 1:00 pm on Friday, August 30th 2024 in Knox Hall 114 and 116.
+While the proficiency test is to fulfill the Columbia University language requirement, the placement test is to place a student in our existing Hindi and Urdu courses.
+Hindi and Urdu tests are separate.
 Please contact Rakesh Ranjan at rr2574@columbia.edu for more information.

 Sanskrit: Please contact Jay Ramesh at: jr3203@columbia.edu